We’ve gathered Turkey Day ideas for things to do in Bend with your family and friends

 I Like Pie

-First, dessert!
-Footzone’s iconic I Like Pie run returns to the Old Mill District this year starting in Center Plaza on Thanksgiving day.
-One of the year’s most anticipated events raises money for NeighborImpact and the Boys and Girls Club and participants earn some well-deserved (Covid-safe, single serving) pre-Thanksgiving Pie!
-The 1.5- or 3-mile course follows the flat, paved pathways and trails through the Old Mill District along the beautiful Deschutes River.
+Dessert first, always!
+Cascade Relays’ iconic I Like Pie run returns to the Old Mill District this year starting in Center Plaza on Thanksgiving day.
+One of the year’s most anticipated events raises money for the Boys and Girls Club of Central Oregon and participants earn some well-deserved pre-Thanksgiving Pie!
+The 1.5- or 2.5-mile course follows the flat, paved pathways and trails through the Old Mill District along the beautiful Deschutes River.
 The course is stroller friendly, so bring the whole family out.

 Individuals and families of all ages and running/walking abilities are encouraged to come run/walk, eat pie, and have fun!